developer-friendly/blog/docs/posts/0006-gettings-started-with-gitops-and-fluxcd.md

 internet access to your cluster, which we'll cover at a later post when discussing the Kubernetes Gateway API[^11].

-Until next time, *ciao* & happy coding!
+Until next time, *ciao* :crab: & happy coding! :nerd:

 ## Source Code